 Every now and then, something like half of Microsoft’s websites will suddenly stop working – this applies to at least Azure Portal, SharePoint Online sites, MSDN forums, Office Online, and probably a thousand other sites.
 The error is most of the time something like this: Bad Request – Request Too Long HTTP Error 400.
 The size of the request headers is too long.
-Or like shown below: Or alternatively, you’re just stuck in an authentication loop forever.
-In this case, you don’t really have time…Continue reading How to log in to Microsoft’s websites (MSDN forums, Azure Portal, SharePoint Online) when you get a “Bad Request” error?
+Or like shown below: Or alternatively, you’re…Continue reading How to log in to Microsoft’s websites (MSDN forums, Azure Portal, SharePoint Online) when you get a “Bad Request” error?

 Microsoft keeps 14-day rolling backups of your SharePoint Online sites.
 That’s awesome – no need to take backups anymore, right?
 Not so fast.
 It’s not always so easy, and by just relying on these backups, you risk losing your data.
 Forever, I might add.
 This cautionary tale is about SharePoint Online, but I’d say you’ll need to take caution anytime you’re dealing with Microsoft’s automatic backups.
-The story starts with the client doing something unwise – a prime example would be them removing the root…Continue reading A cautionary tale of relying on the automatic backups in SharePoint Online
+The story starts with…Continue reading A cautionary tale of relying on the automatic backups in SharePoint Online

 Twitter embed has a stupid, built-in failure condition: if the User Agent contains IE10 or older, the embed script will not load.
 This causes SharePoint embeds to fail.
 This post describes how to fix that.